 - leemilby reblogged this from majoringinmisanthropy and added:

 - baldingelvis likes this

-- andy--a likes this
+- one-shade-of-black likes this

 - kaiju-queen likes this

 - rainbowskittlespie likes this

 - majoringinmisanthropy posted this

 I transferred to the The Cooper Union for the Advancement of Science and Art, this fall.
 Cooper Union is known well for being a very selective institution most likely because they offer free tuition for everyone who attends.

 I previously went to a 2 year art school (studying illustration) and knowing the cost of art schools in general when it came time to transfer I jumped on the opportunity to go to Cooper after finding out I got in.

 You’ll never really come across a school that fits everyone needs.
 Cooper union is a decent school for art however its just not for me.
 When I attended the Students acceptance day (which was a day where those who were accepted were invited to go to the school and get a tour and talk to the deans or what have you) they said Cooper union is not for everyone.
 Of course in my mind I thought “it’s free, so Ill make it for me.”